GOVTNZ/swagger-ui/SILVERSTRIPE.md

 The structure and contents of the original *swagger-ui* repository are unchanged apart from the additional paragraph in the [README.md](README.md) document.
 Govt.nz can merge new versions of the base *swagger-ui* repository by re-applying the above enhancements.

-This *govtnz/swagger-ui* package was intended as a companion to [govtnz/silverstripe-api](https://github.com/govtnz/silverstripe-api), but can be used on its own.
+This *govtnz/swagger-ui* package was intended as a companion to [govtnz/silverstripe-api](https://github.com/govtnz/silverstripe-api), but can be used on its own with minor changes to
+*/resources/javascript/api-swagger.js*.

 &nbsp;
 ## Installation